Anu-Ra-g/Udacity_GenAI/README.md

 3. Exercise 3: Basics of Pytorch and Hugging Face.

     This exercise teaches the functioning of **Neural Net**, how to set it up and *sentiment analysis* of some imdb movie reviews using a model from Hugging Face.

+4. Exercise 4: Transfer learning using **MobileNetV3**

+    MobileNetV3 is a light weight neural network used to classify images.
+This exercise is using this model to classfying an MNIST fashion image dataset and calculating the accuracy of the model.